If you are interested in contacting the princesses to be at special alpaca events:

 - PAOBA education Seminar

 PAOBA pays a $200 scholarship for the Princess & a $150 scholarship to the Reserve.
 This is paid at the PAOBA meeting when they are completing their year.

 Some farm owners offer money toward mileage but this is not mandatory.

 We have an opportunity to shape the future of our youth.
-These opportunities teach these young ladies Public Speaking, Etiquette, Alpacas, Agriculture, Business Management, Marketing and much more.
+These opportunities teach Public Speaking, Etiquette, Alpacas, Agriculture, Business Management, Marketing and much more.

 Scenes from 2016-2017